secsh, ssh

 Specifies that ProxyCommand will pass a connected file descriptor back to secsh instead of continuing to execute and pass data.
 The default is no.

-Specifies the maximum amount of data that may be transmitted before the session key is renegotiated, optionally followed a maximum amount of time that may pass before the session key is renegotiated.
+Specifies the maximum amount of data that may be transmitted or received before the session key is renegotiated, optionally followed by a maximum amount of time that may pass before the session key is renegotiated.
 The first argument is specified in bytes and may have a suffix of K, M, or G to indicate Kilobytes, Megabytes, or Gigabytes, respectively.
 The default is between 1G and 4G, depending on the cipher.
 The optional second value is specified in seconds and may use any of the units documented in the TIME FORMATS section of secshd.
 The default value for RekeyLimit is default none, which means that rekeying is performed after the cipher's default amount of data has been sent or received and no time based rekeying is done.

 Specifies a command to execute on the remote machine after successfully connecting to the server.
 The command string extends to the end of the line, and is executed with the user's shell.
 Arguments to RemoteCommand accept the tokens described in the TOKENS section.

 IPv6 addresses can be specified by enclosing addresses in square brackets.
 Multiple forwardings may be specified, and additional forwardings can be given on the command line.
 Privileged ports can be forwarded only when logging in as root on the remote machine.
+Unix domain socket paths may use the tokens described in the TOKENS section and environment variables as described in the ENVIRONMENT VARIABLES section.

 If the port argument is 0, the listen port will be dynamically allocated on the server and reported to the client at run time.